MARC Conference

 Description: This track covers classical neutron activiation analysis methods which have been part of MARC since the beginning and has expanded to cover a range of topics in neutron activation, beams and imaging applications.
 If you don’t see a match to your presentations content then choose the General Track within that group or choose 1.
 General Call for Papers and the Program Chair will make sure to get your paper the most appropriate session.

 4A.
-Instrumental, Preconcentration, Radiochemicial and Speciation Activation Analysis
+Neutron Activation Analysis

 4B.
 Development and Application of Nuclear Analytical Methods with Neutron Beam Technologies